 Try to get several pairs of eyes looking over your story or nonfiction book before you send it out for professional help.
 Make clear to your beta readers that you don’t want false praise, you want criticism.
 Ask them to notate and point out to you every spot that rubs them a little wrong, even if they can’t tell you exactly what’s wrong with it.

 Then when you get their feedback, be careful not to argue or defend—just thank them and keep a record of everything they say.
 Comments may seem irrelevant the first time you hear them, but mull them over a while and you’ll be surprised how many light bulbs go on, helping you to identify flaws in the writing you never knew existed.
 Of course, you have final say over what changes you make or don’t make, but don’t take people’s criticisms lightly.
-Chances are if someone sees a problem, a problem exists—especially if more than one volunteer reader tells you the same thing.
+Chances are if someone sees a problem, a problem exists—especially if more than one beta reader tells you the same thing.

 The Best You Can Produce

 When, based on feedback from peers, you’ve revised your manuscript, at that point you’re ready for professional book editing.
 Your editor will be able to take the book to an even greater level of excellence, thanks to the extra work you’ve done.
 And thanks to those beta readers, not only will you have saved some dollars—you’ll have the satisfaction of knowing you’re submitting a manuscript for review that represents your writing at its best.

 Jessi Rita Hoffman … book editing by an industry professional